pybites/challenges/INSTALL.md

 ---

 Remember: there is no best solution, only learning more/ better Python.
-We're looking forward reviewing our and your solutions end of this week.
+We're looking forward reviewing our and your solutions.
 Good luck and have fun!

----

 Keep Calm and Code in Python!